 Looking for ways to re-purpose those old wine bottles you keep collecting?
-Learn how to decorate glass bottles with this simple but gorgeous wine bottle art idea!
+Learn how to decorate glass bottles with this simple but gorgeous bottle art idea!

 Other recycled crafts you might like